Vehicle Registration

 Sales Tax

 When you purchase a car in the US, the sales tax (if required by your state) is not included in the original selling price of the vehicle.
-You will pay your sales tax when you register your vehicle.
+You will pay your sales tax upon registration.
 If you are leasing a vehicle, the sales tax will be included in the monthly payment.

 Emissions and Safety Requirements